hartfordsthistory/hartfordsthistory.github.io/buildings/matear-house.md

 classes: wide
 ---

 This fine peaked building with the lacy bargeboards is Meeteer House, sometimes called "Matear House".
-It was originally built by [Marshall Meeteer](/people/meeteer/), a carpenter from Baltimore who came to SF around 1860.
+It was originally built by [Marshall Meeteer](/people/meeteer/)(the most-misspelled man in history), a carpenter from Baltimore who came to San Francisco around 1860.

 ![](/buildings/images/dhwulzen-4-28-1901-meeteer-house-front.jpeg)